-We have audited the accompanying consolidated balance sheets of U.S. Auto Parts Network, Inc. and subsidiaries (the Company) as of December 30, 2017, and December 31, 2016, the related consolidated statements of operations and other comprehensive operations, stockholders' equity and cash flows for each of the three fiscal years in the period ended December 30, 2017, and related notes to the consolidated financial statements (collectively, the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 30, 2017, and December 31, 2016, and the results of its operations and its cash flows for each of the three fiscal years in the period ended December 30, 2017, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of U.S. Auto Parts Network, Inc. and subsidiaries (the Company) as of December 29, 2018, and December 30, 2017, the related consolidated statements of operations and comprehensive operations, stockholders' equity and cash flows for the years then ended, and the related notes to the consolidated financial statements (collectively, the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 29, 2018, and December 30, 2017, and the results of their operations and their cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.